Walkover-Web-Solution/Giddh-New-Angular4-App/README.md

+# SETUP GUIDE
+1. clone giddh-2.0.

+2. Access your cloned folder and run these following commands to install dependency and start local serve.

+3. run `npm i` For installation of dependencies.

+4. run `npm run` start For local serve.

 # Angular Style Guide

 This is a guide to Angular syntax, conventions, and application structure.
 This style guide presents preferred conventions to write scalable Angular Apps with syntax that is easy to read, understand, and navigate through.